Ben Anger is a litigation partner in our San Diego office.

 Mr. Anger is a registered patent attorney.
 Though his practice now focuses on dispute resolution, he has extensive experience in patent prosecution, having obtained numerous patents for clients in various technology areas.
 He also has extensive experience in conducting and defending IP due diligence.

-Prior to joining the firm in 2009, Ben graduated from William & Mary Law School where he served in leadership positions in the school’s Intellectual Property Law Association.
-He also externed with the Honorable James E. Bradberry, Magistrate Judge, United States District Court, Eastern District of Virginia and served as the Contracts Teaching Assistant during his third year of law school.
+Prior to joining the firm in 2009, Mr. Anger graduated from William & Mary Law School where he served in leadership positions in the school’s Intellectual Property Law Association.
+He also externed with the Honorable James E. Bradberry, Magistrate Judge, United States District Court, Eastern District of Virginia.

-Prior to law school, Ben worked for the multi-national consulting companies, Accenture and CGI, developing and implementing large-scale enterprise computer systems.
-Representative projects involved stream-lining the State of California purchasing workflow and helping to design the system architecture for the State of California Child Support computer system.
+Prior to law school, Mr. Anger worked for the consulting firms Accenture and CGI, developing and implementing large-scale enterprise computer systems for the private sector and government clients.

 - Named a 2016-2018 "San Diego Rising Star" by Super Lawyers magazine for his work in intellectual property litigation.

 - Named to the San Diego Business Journal (SDBJ) 2015 "Best of the Bar" list.

 GDPR: Ready for the EU's New Data Privacy Law?
 What You Need to Know, Knobbe Martens Firm Alert (January 2018)